sandialabs/sibl/geo/doc/dual/lesson_a02.md

 version: 1.1
 ```

-On a Windows machine, drag the `.YML` input file on top of the executable - make sure the boundary file has the path specified or exits in the same folder as the executable.
+On a Windows machine, drag the `.yml` input file on top of the executable - make sure the boundary file has the path specified or exits in the same folder as the executable.
 This will generate an `.INP` file which can be imported into many meshing and FEA applications, such as [Cubit](https://cubit.sandia.gov/) or Abaqus.

 ## Steps with MATLAB

-We are using Matlab as a wrapper to generate the boundary file and then run the dualization.
-However, you can simply use the YML file and the executable to generate the output mesh file.
+We are using MATLAB as a wrapper to generate the boundary file and then run the dualization.
+However, you can simply use the `.yml` file and the executable to generate the output mesh file.
 We are also assuming a Windows machine in the following example.
 If you're on a Mac or Linux, update the paths and executable call.

-Open [`plotCircleEx.m`](plotCircleEx.m) in the Matlab editor to see the steps.
-Update the `binpath` as necessary for your local folder configuration.
-Run from the editor or command line.
+* Open [`plotCircleEx.m`](plotCircleEx.m) in the MATLAB editor.
+* Update the `binpath` as necessary for your local folder configuration.
+* Run the `.m` file from the editor or command line.

 ```Matlab
 clear all